 The need for a space that promotes wellness and puts humans first is something Nadia is very passionate about.
 She commented; “If you can design a project from the ground up – or make significant changes to a building – then you can look at factors that improve indoor air quality with ventilation and filtration, or ensuring plenty of natural light and views.”

-And there’s more, Nadia also told us about less structural aspects to consider when making a space more human-friendly “Don’t forget about things like acoustic comfort, ergonomics, or Biophilic design, which integrates elements of nature through materials, colors, patterns, and textures.”
+And there’s more, Nadia also told us about less structural aspects to consider when making a space more human-friendly “Don’t forget about things like acoustic comfort, ergonomics, or Biophilic design, which integrates elements of nature through materials, colours, patterns, and textures.”
 Amongst other things that make our office a more comfortable space, we really enjoy the adjustable lighting in our meeting rooms, all the ergonomic chair options throughout the office, and the use of sound-absorbing materials that greatly improve the office acoustics.

 It’s all about layout